shramanasen/Face-detection-with-OpenCV-Models/README.md

 ---------

 - The accuracy of face detection for Haar and LBP can increase or decrease by altering the 'minNeighbors' value responsible for sensitivity.
-- Make sure to handle privacy permissions for custom path directories as well as webcam access for Pycharm or any other IDE especially for Mac, for the code to run seamlessly.
+- Make sure to handle privacy permissions for custom path directories as well as webcam access for Pycharm or any other IDE, especially for Mac, for the code to run seamlessly.